Balancing the Spread of Two Opinions in Sparse Social Networks: Introduction

 \subsection{Related Work}

-As already mentioned, our work builds on foundations from the study of \TSS.
-This problem itself was introduced in the context of direct marketing in social networks~\cite{DomingosR01}; followed by more results and applications (see, e.g., the works Kempe et al.~\cite{KempeKT03} or Richardson and Domingos~\cite{RichardsonD02} for the relation to viral marketing).
-The initial research direction focused on studying the stochastic setting where the threshold values are selected at random and we try to maximize the expected spread of information~\cite{KempeKT03,KempeKT05,KempeKT15,MosselR07}.
-It is not surprising that \TSSshort is \NPh (the ``static'' variant where threshold values are part of the input), moreover, both its natural optimization variants (either maximize the size of $P^{\fin}$ or minimize the size of~$T$ so that $P^{\fin}$ is the whole vertex set) are hard to approximate.
-In fact, for the minimization variant Chen~\cite{Chen09} gave a polylogarithmic approximation lower bound which holds even if the input graph is bipartite and has bounded degree and all threshold values are either~$1$ or~$2$.
+\paragraph{Target Set Selection} As already mentioned, our work builds on foundations from the study of \TSS.
+This problem itself was introduced in the context of direct marketing on social networks~\cite{DomingosR01}; followed by more results and applications (see, e.g., the works of \citet{RichardsonD02,KempeKT03,EasleyK10} for applications).
+The initial research direction focused on studying the stochastic setting where threshold values are selected at random and we try to maximize the expected spread of information~\cite{KempeKT03,KempeKT05,MosselR07,KempeKT15}.
+It is not surprising that \TSSshort is \NPh (the ``static'' variant where threshold values are part of the input); in addition, both of its natural optimization variants (either maximize the size of $P^{\fin}$ or minimize the size of~$T$ so that $P^{\fin}$ is the whole vertex set) are hard to approximate.
+In fact, for the minimization variant \citet{Chen09} gave a polylogarithmic approximation lower bound which holds even if the input graph is bipartite and has a bounded degree and all threshold values are either~$1$ or~$2$.

 It is not hard to see that \TSSshort itself captures, e.g., \VC.
-It follows from Mathieson~\cite{Mathieson10} that from the parameterized perspective \TSSshort is \Wcomplete[P] (which implies it is \Whard) for the natural parameter (size of the solution set~$T$); see Luo et al.~\cite{LuoMS18} for the relation of the $r$-\textsc{Degenerate Editing} problem studied by Mathieson to \TSSshort.
-Given all of this it is not surprising that some special variants were introduced---such as when all threshold values are bounded by a constant or the \emph{majority} variant in which all threshold values are set to half of the neighborhood size.
-Cicalese et al.~\cite{Cicalese14,Cicalese15} considered a variant in which the number of rounds of the activation process is bounded.
-Later Ben-Zwi et al.~\cite{BenZwiHLN09} initiated a systematic study of \TSSshort for structural parameters.
-Together with sequel works~\cite{Ben-ZwiHLN11,ChopinNNW14,DvorakKT18,Hartmann18,NichterleinNUW13} this yields fairly complete understanding of tractability for structural parameters: \begin{itemize} \item \TSSshort is \FPT when parameterized by the vertex cover number, bandwidth, or feedback edge number, \item the majority variant is \FPT for parameters neighborhood diversity or twin-cover number, \item the majority variant is \Whard for parameter treedepth or modularwidth, and \item \TSSshort{} is \FPT when parameterized by cliquewidth if all threshold values are bounded by a parameter (or constant). \end{itemize}
+It follows from \citet{Mathieson10} and \citet{LuoMS18} that from the parameterized perspective \TSSshort is \Wcomplete[P] (which implies it is \Whard) for the standard parameter (size of the solution set~$T$).
+Given all this, it is not surprising that some special variants have been introduced, such as when all threshold values are bounded by a constant or the \emph{majority} variant in which all threshold values are set to half of the neighborhood size. \citet{Cicalese14} and \citet{Cicalese15} considered a variant in which the number of rounds of the activation process is bounded.